Skip to main content

 Gallaudet University, a private, federally chartered university in Washington, D.C., is the only university in the world where all programs and services are designed for Deaf and hard of hearing students.
 In 1856, Amos Kendall, a hearing former postmaster general who had become guardian to several deaf children, donated land to establish a school for deaf and blind children.
 He hired Edward Miner Gallaudet (hearing, though his mother Sophia was Deaf) to run it.1 In 1864, President Abraham Lincoln signed the act authorizing it to grant college degrees, making it the first institution of higher education for deaf people anywhere.

 For the next 124 years, every president was hearing, but the institution that hearing people built for Deaf people became, through sustained protest and advocacy, an institution increasingly shaped by Deaf people themselves.
 Today, Deaf faculty and researchers set the requirements (ASL as the language of instruction), contribute to the design of the spaces (DeafSpace architecture, developed in collaboration with hearing architect Hansel Bauman and his brother Dirksen Bauman, who chairs the ASL and Deaf Studies department), create the content (bilingual ASL-English literacy materials), and develop the research (VL2, the Technology Access Program, the AI and Sign Language Center).
-The result is an environment where communication, navigation, and learning minimize compensation, but the path to that result required Deaf people to fight for control of the institution that claimed to serve them.
+The result is an environment where communication, navigation, and learning do not require compensation, but the path to that result required Deaf people to fight for control of the institution that claimed to serve them.
 I. King Jordan, who in 1988 became Gallaudet's first Deaf president after students shut the campus down, described what Deaf-led education makes possible: "Understanding your professor?
 That's not supposed to be hard.
 So here, we make easy all of the things that should be easy."2

 DeafSpace: In 2006, hearing architect Hansel Bauman, whose brother Dirksen chairs Gallaudet's Department of ASL and Deaf Studies, established the DeafSpace Project.
-Bauman and Dirksen co-taught a class with professor Ben Bahan that produced over 150 architectural design patterns derived from Deaf people's ways of inhabiting space.3 4 DeafSpace is not accommodation.
-It does not start with a hearing building and retrofit it for Deaf users.
+Bauman and Dirksen co-taught a class with professor Ben Bahan that produced over 150 architectural design patterns derived from Deaf people's ways of inhabiting space.3 4 DeafSpace does not start with a hearing building and retrofit it for Deaf users.
 It starts from Deaf experience and designs outward.
 The designer translating that experience into architecture was himself hearing, working alongside Deaf collaborators who shaped the principles.
 Wide hallways allow signers room to gesture while walking.
 Automatic doors eliminate mid-conversation interruptions.
 Horseshoe-shaped seating preserves sightlines for group conversation.
 Blue-toned walls make hands visible against skin tones.
 Soft, diffused lighting reduces the eye strain that comes from reading signed language all day.
 Sloping walkways replace stairs so two people signing can maintain eye contact as they move between floors.5 Sara Hendren, an Olin College professor, described the difference: "We tend to think it's about ramps and elevators.
 But it isn't ticking off compliance-based rules to avoid being sued," it's asking what architecture could do if it started from disabled people's experience rather than ending with their checklist.5 DeafSpace received the International Association of Universal Design Gold Award in 2015.3

 Research and content: Gallaudet's Visual Language and Visual Learning Center (VL2) and its Motion Light Lab produce bilingual ASL-English storybook apps, literacy research, and authoring tools that embed signed language into children's media.6 The Laurent Clerc National Deaf Education Center operates K-12 demonstration schools and national training resources for deaf education.7 These function as builder-side content and development interventions, creating accessible materials at the source rather than leaving families to find or improvise them.